smart-edge-open/specs/doc/enhanced-platform-awareness/openness-fpga.md

   vf_driver: "vfio-pci"
 ```

-The following packages need to be placed into specific directories in order for the feature to work:
+The following packages need to be placed into specific directories for the feature to work:

-1. Clean copy of `bbdev_config_service` needs to be placed in the `openness-experience-kits/fpga_config` directory.
-The package can be obtained as part of 19.10 release of FlexRAN (Please contact your Intel representative or visit [Resource Design Centre](https://cdrdv2.intel.com/v1/dl/getContent/615743 ) to obtain the package)
+1. A clean copy of `bbdev_config_service` needs to be placed in the `openness-experience-kits/fpga_config` directory.
+The package can be obtained as part of the 19.10 release of FlexRAN.
+To obtain the package, contact your Intel representative or visit the [Resource Design Center](https://cdrdv2.intel.com/v1/dl/getContent/615743 ).

-2. OPAE package `n3000-1-3-5-beta-rte-setup.zip` needs to be placed inside `openness-experience-kits/opae_fpga` directory.
-The package can be obtained as part of PAC N3000 OPAE beta release (Please contact your Intel representative or visit [Resource Design Centre](https://cdrdv2.intel.com/v1/dl/getContent/616082 ) to obtain the package)
+2. The OPAE package `n3000-1-3-5-beta-rte-setup.zip` needs to be placed inside the `openness-experience-kits/opae_fpga` directory.
+The package can be obtained as part of Intel® FPGA PAC N3000 OPAE beta release.
+To obtain the package, contact your Intel representative or visit the [Resource Design Center](https://cdrdv2.intel.com/v1/dl/getContent/616082).

-3. Factory image configuration package `n3000-1-3-5-beta-cfg-2x2x25g-setup.zip` needs to be placed inside `openness-experience-kits/opae_fpga` directory.
-The package can be obtained as part of PAC N3000 OPAE beta release (Please contact your Intel representative or visit [Resource Design Centre](https://cdrdv2.intel.com/v1/dl/getContent/616080 ) to obtain the package)
+3. The factory image configuration package `n3000-1-3-5-beta-cfg-2x2x25g-setup.zip` needs to be placed inside the `openness-experience-kits/opae_fpga` directory.
+The package can be obtained as part of PAC N3000 OPAE beta release.
+To obtain the package, contact your Intel representative or visit the [Resource Design Center](https://cdrdv2.intel.com/v1/dl/getContent/616080).

 Run setup script `deploy_ne.sh`.

-On successful deployment following pods will be available in the cluster:
+After a successful deployment, the following pods will be available in the cluster:
 ```shell
 kubectl get pods -A